logological/logological.org/content/pages/um-foss.md

 UM's address book is hosted through a Microsoft Exchange server via Microsoft 365.
 Unfortunately, it does not expose the standard CardDAV or LDAP protocols, and most free e-mail/address book clients do not support Microsoft's proprietary protocols.
 You can consider the following workarounds:

 1. Install [DavMail](https://davmail.sourceforge.net/), a Java-based server that acts as a gateway between Microsoft's proprietary protocols and CardDAV or LDAP.
-You can then use any CardDAV- or LDAP-capable client, such as [Mozilla Thunderbird](https://www.thunderbird.net/), and have it connect to your DavMail server.
+You can then use any CardDAV- or LDAP-capable client, such as [Thunderbird](https://www.thunderbird.net/), and have it connect to your DavMail server.
-2. Use [Mozilla Thunderbird](https://www.thunderbird.net/), which has an integrated address book to which Microsoft Exchange support can be added via the [TbSync](https://addons.thunderbird.net/En-us/thunderbird/addon/tbsync/) and [Provider for Exchange ActiveSync](https://addons.thunderbird.net/En-us/thunderbird/addon/eas-4-tbsync/?src=ss) add-ons.
+2. Use [Thunderbird](https://www.thunderbird.net/), which has an integrated address book to which Microsoft Exchange support can be added via the [TbSync](https://addons.thunderbird.net/En-us/thunderbird/addon/tbsync/) and [Provider for Exchange ActiveSync](https://addons.thunderbird.net/En-us/thunderbird/addon/eas-4-tbsync/?src=ss) add-ons.
 (Note that you must install _both_ add-ons.)

 You can set up DavMail for CardDAV/LDAP clients using instructions similar to those given above for CalDAV clients.